Advising

 Overlap Courses

-Students who are double majoring can have up to three courses overlap between majors.
+Students who are working towards two majors can have up to three courses overlap between majors.

 Students can also have up to two classes overlap between two minors or a major and a minor.